Simplifying x² + 2x + 2: A thorough look

 - Q: What if the constant term was different?

 A: If the constant term was different, the possibility of factoring or the resulting vertex form would change.
-For instance, x² + 2x + 1 factors to (x + 1)², while x² + 2x - 3 factors to (x+3)(x-1).
+To give you an idea, x² + 2x + 1 factors to (x + 1)², while x² + 2x - 3 factors to (x+3)(x-1).

 - Q: Why are complex numbers involved?